michelole/randtest/README.md

 seed = None
 ```

-We can approximate the p value to an arbitrary degree, simply by increasing the number of permutations.
+The p value can be approximated to an arbitrary degree, simply by increasing the number of permutations.

 ## User-defined function

 By default, `randtest()` computes the difference between arithmetic means.
 If another measure of central tendency is of interest, one can pass a user-defined function.
-Say, we are interested in the trimmed mean.
+Say, we are interested in the 20% trimmed mean.
-We first need to define it:
+We first need to define it (copied from `randtest.mcts.trimmed_mean`):

 ```{python}
 def trimmed_mean(data: GeneratorType, trim_percent=.2) -> float: